jaaack-wang/gender-predictor/README_en.md

 [中文ReadMe](https://github.com/jaaack-wang/gender-predicator/blob/main/README.md)
 # Description
 Predicting the gender of given Chinese names.
 Currently, Navie Bayes model and Multi-class Logistic Regression model are provided (with over 93% prediction accuracy).
-Moreover, both models are trained on the first names instead of full names.
+Moreover, both models are trained on the first names and full names.
+The full-names-trained models can be seen in [Full_Name_Models](https://github.com/jaaack-wang/gender-predicator/tree/main/Full_Name_Models) folder.

-Also planning to try other algorithms (e.g., shallow nerual network) or re-train the two models based on full names.
+The comparison between the first-names-trained models and the full-names-trained models can be found in [evaluation](https://github.com/jaaack-wang/gender-predicator/tree/main/evaluation) folder.
+Please note that, when calculating the prediction accuracies, **both types of models do not know whether the inputted names are first names or full names**, unlike the accuracies reported below which were calculated when the first-names-trained models know the types of names inputted (manually set).

+## Basic findings

+- When the models know the types of names inputted, the first-names-trained models outperform the full-names-trained counterparts by 1%~5% in accuracy.
+- When the types of names inputted are unknown, the full-names-trained models also outperform the first-names-trained models by 1%~5% in accuracy.
+- The first-names-trained models determine the types of the inputted names by an inbuilt function that uses dictionary-based max-matching approach, which however is unrealiable and causes a great deal of variance because certain Chinese last names can also occur in first names.
+In this case, the prediction accuracy for full names dataset is 94%～96%, but only 84%～88% for first names dataset.
+- The full-names-trained models have better performances on first names dataset than full names dataset, which make sense because last names are genderless in the context of Chinese names.
+- In terms of accuracy, although the first-names-trained models are less stable and have greater variance, they have higher uppper limits than the full-names-trained models.
+Their accuracy is up to 97%, close to or even better than the human-level performance.
+- It follows, if a more accurate model that determines the name type (first or full name) can be trained, first-names-trained models are more promising.

 ## Dataset
 The dataset comes from the [Comprehensive Chinese Name Corpus (CCNC)](https://github.com/jaaack-wang/ccnc), which contains